Tax breaks and public guarantees will boost philanthropic social investment, say sector bodies

 Secondly, they want governments to partner with philanthropies to offer public guarantees on social investment.
 This would fit under the InvestEU financial programme.

-Thirdly, they want to see tax breaks for endowment investments which serve the public good.
+Thirdly, they want to see tax incentives for endowment investments which serve the public good.
 And, lastly, they asked that consideration of philanthropy’s ability to make impact investments be part of the next Multi-Annual Financial Framework – a seven year plan, due for renewal in 2027.

 ‘A huge untapped potential’